Founded in 2000, Numiko is an award-winning independent digital agency based in Leeds, who believe in creating technology with a conscience.

 Every member of Numiko is a team player – someone who works closely with the existing front-end, back-end and creative teams.
 We want someone who shares ideas, helps improves the process as a whole and has the motivation to create outstanding websites.

-We’re looking for a passionate and pragmatic PHP Developer, a Front-end Developer and a Producer.
+We’re looking for a passionate and pragmatic PHP Developer and a Senior Producer.
 Here’s what we’re looking for in each.

 What we do: